salesforce/hyperion/README.md

 $ sbt assembly
 ```

-Then, run hyperion with the class name (specify the external jar location if it's not in the
+Then, run Krux Hyperion with the class name (specify the external jar location if it's not in the
 classpath):
 ```shell
 $ ./hyperion [-jar your-jar-implementing-pipelines.jar] your.pipelines.ThePipeline generate > ThePipeline.json